This soup was a very pleasant surprise. It’s from one of my favorite food bloggers — Joelen of What’s Cookin, Chicago?

-The only modification I made was cutting back to just two packages of Ramen instead of three — this lowered the Weight Watchers Points value.
+The modifications we made were cutting back to just two packages of Ramen instead of three — this lowered the Weight Watchers Points value, swapping in grilled chicken thighs for the raw chicken breast (more flavor), and sometimes adding fresh shitake mushrooms.
 And although 8 Points might seam high for a soup, it’s worth it.
 Trust me.

 - 6 cups low sodium chicken broth